Holastor/Blade-and-Soul-2-Localization/Readme2.md

 * The author is not responsible for bugs, bans, and other problems.
 * color.Red("We have red")
-- The author is not 100% sure whether it is possible to get a ban for this
-- The author is not 100% sure whether it is possible to get a ban for this
+- ![#f03c15] The author is not 100% sure whether it is possible to get a ban for this
 - ![#f03c15](https://imgstack.try2explore.com/i/aHR0cHM6Ly9wbGFjZWhvbGQuaXQvMTUvZjAzYzE1LzAwMDAwMD90ZXh0PSs=.jpg) `#f03c15`
 - ![#c5f015](https://imgstack.try2explore.com/i/aHR0cHM6Ly9wbGFjZWhvbGQuaXQvMTUvYzVmMDE1LzAwMDAwMD90ZXh0PSs=.jpg) `#c5f015`
 - ![#1589F0](https://imgstack.try2explore.com/i/aHR0cHM6Ly9wbGFjZWhvbGQuaXQvMTUvMTU4OUYwLzAwMDAwMD90ZXh0PSs=.jpg) `#1589F0`